afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 For `mediaType == 0x0` this field will be `AVCDecoderConfigurationRecord` as described in [ISO14496-15:2019] section 5.3.3.1, with field `lengthSizeMinusOne` = 3 (So length = 4).
-If any other size length is indicated (in AVCDecoderConfigurationRecord) we should error with “Protocol violation”
+If any other size length is indicated (in `AVCDecoderConfigurationRecord`) we should error with “Protocol violation”

 ##### Payload

-H264 with bitstream AVC1 format as described in iso14496-15 section 5.3.
+H264 with bitstream AVC1 format as described in [ISO14496-15:2019] section 5.3.
 Using 4bytes size field length.

 If any other size length is indicated (in AVCDecoderConfigurationRecord) we should error with “Protocol violation”.

-Any change in encoding parameters MUST send a new AVCDecoderConfigurationRecord in Metadata
+Any change in encoding parameters MUST send a new `AVCDecoderConfigurationRecord` in Metadata